diversen/pebble-framework-docs/src-docs/400-Config.md

 Therefore: In the `config-locale` folder you should keep locale settings.
 These settings will override the general settings in `config`.

-Let's use the `App.php` configuration in a simple example, where we will be reading some configuration values:
+Let's use the `App.php` configuration in an example, where we will be reading some configuration values:

 <!-- include: examples/config/index.php -->